valentine/docs.hackerspace.sg/docs/handbook/membership.md

 1. Start a [recurring payment](payment) for your preferred [membership tier](#tiers) on any of our payment platforms.
 1. Send an email[^1] to [membership@hackerspace.sg](mailto:membership@hackerspace.sg?subject=HackerspaceSG%20Membership) (optionally including proposing members in <abbr title="Carbon copy">cc</abbr>) in the following format:
 <!-- Markdown requires a tag to end a list -->

+We ask former members looking to rejoin to also re-read and agree to the Terms of Use and HackerspaceSG Rules by sending in the email again.

 ```
 Name: